go-air/pal/doc/pal.md

 A client of pal must decide how to model these concrete values, however any such model will provide the Values interface above.

+pal will provide some basic models

+#### All Const

+All maps and slices have constant size 1.

 #### Const Values